GettinDatFoShow/ang-cy-cov-example/README.md

 Thanks and I really hope this helps you all.
 Also, check out my npm package for those who are trying to generate reports using mocha/mochawesome report generator here [cy-report-setup-helper](https://www.npmjs.com/package/cy-report-setup-helper)

-Please feel free to connect on linked in for any questions or just to link up.
+Please feel free to connect on linked in for any questions or just to link up!
 [Robert Morris on Linked in](https://www.linkedin.com/in/robert-morris-desu-vet/) follow me on twitter
 [Robert Morris on Twitter](https://twitter.com/CSsoldierVOIF)